 Therefore, if you sell 10 grams to someone outside a school, you could spend six years in jail.
 You also receive a $6,000 fine.
 Of course, the money is the least of your worries in that scenario.

-What Is the Situation with CBD in Mississippi?
+Is CBD Oil Permitted in Mississippi?

 The 2018 Farm Bill may have legalized industrial hemp cultivation.
 However, it didn’t permit the use of CBD on a federal level.
 As a result, each state has different cannabidiol laws.
 In Mississippi, CBD oil is legal for medical use.
 That is, as long as a licensed physician in the state obtains it for a patient.
 The physician must directly supervise the administration of the oil.